ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/session/querying/how-to-stream-query-results.java.markdown

 # Stream Query Results

 Query results can be streamed using the `stream` method from the `advanced` session operations.
 The query can be issued using either a static index, or it can be a dynamic one where it will be handled by an auto index.

+Streaming query results does Not support the following:

+   * Requesting the query to [WaitForNonStaleResults](../../../client-api/session/querying/how-to-customize-query#waitfornonstaleresults).
+   * Using [Include](../../../client-api/session/loading-entities#load-with-includes) to load a related document to the session while querying.

 ## Syntax